alexissyi/61040-portfolio/assignments/assignment2.md

    a set of Users with

-   &nbsp a boolean CanSolo
+   &nbsp; a boolean CanSolo

-   &nbsp a boolean CanLead
+   &nbsp; a boolean CanLead

-   &nbsp a boolean CanAssist
+   &nbsp; a boolean CanAssist

    **actions**